This article details the four stages of labor, and how to deal with them for the best possible birth experience.

 Now, in one way your labor and delivery are now over.
 However, your uterus will continue to work for quite some time; the fourth stage of labor.
 The contractions to slowly take your uterus back to its normal size are usually not very painful at all, particularly not the first time you give birth.
 For some reason, they tend to be more painful the second childbirth and on.
 But it is still nothing compared to giving birth!
 Ask for a painkiller that is safe with breastfeeding (if you plan to breastfeed).

 The fourth stage of labor also includes the recovery time for the mother after giving birth.
-If you gave birth at hospital, you will generally stay there for two days following a normal vaginal delivery, and four days after a C section.
+If you gave birth at a hospital, you will generally stay there for two days following a normal vaginal delivery, and four days after a C-section.
 You will be very tender and it will probably hurt to move.
 The nurses and doctors will check on you frequently to make sure that your bleeding is steadily decreasing and you are not passing any significant blood clots.
 They will check your blood pressure and swelling, and you will be encouraged to drink lots of water.
 They will want to make sure you can urinate and have a bowel movement as well.